jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 This will send a "success" or "failure" deployment event to all configured Jira sites at the end of the stages `Deploy - Staging` and `Deploy - Production`.

 You **must** provide the parameters `environmentId`, `environmentName`, and `environmentType`.
+The `environmentType` must be one of the following: `unmapped`, `development`, `testing`, `staging`, `production`.

 You can also provide the parameter `site` to specify to send the deployment events to a single Jira site instead of all configured Jira sites.

+When multiple Jira sites are connected to a Jenkins server, the `site` parameter is required for `jiraSendDeploymentInfo` with `enableGating:true`.
+More details about Deployment Gating can be found [here](https://support.atlassian.com/jira-service-management-cloud/docs/use-deployment-gating-with-jenkins/).

 Also, you can specify a branch with the `branch` parameter to define the branch from which to extract Jira issue keys to connect the deployments with.

-When multiple Jira sites are connected to a Jenkins server, the `site`
-    parameter is required for `jiraSendDeploymentInfo` with `enableGating:true`.
-   More details about Deployment Gating can be found [here](https://support.atlassian.com/jira-service-management-cloud/docs/use-deployment-gating-with-jenkins/).

 ### Example of a complete `Jenkinsfile`